 Fire has long been a tool for survival throughout human history.
 It has been used to light our way in the night, cook our food, warm our bodies, fertilize our fields, and gather around for stories.

-In this workshop we will explore the ancient art of making fire-by-friction - primarily using the bow-drill technique.
+In this workshop we will explore the ancient art of making fire-by-friction, primarily using the bow-drill technique.
 We will learn how to harvest, create, and use our fire kits.
-As well as prepare tinder bundles and build an effective fire structure that will work in all weather conditions (wind, rain) with wet or damp materials.
+We'll also prepare tinder bundles and build an effective fire structure that will work in all weather conditions with wet or damp materials.

-This will be a full day with lots of hands on work.
+This will be a full-day program with plenty of hands-on work.
 You will go home with a fully functional fire kit and the skills to practice on your own.

 In this course you will learn: